-The design extends approximately 450m in the north-south direction and approximately 40m in the east-west direction.
+The pit design extends approximately 450m in the north-south direction and approximately 40m in the east-west direction.
 The pit extends to a maximum depth of approximately 100m with the use of 15m wide single lane ramps at a gradient of 1:10.
+Figure 3 shows the plan view of the open pit design.